johnpeart/johnpeart.github.io/src/posts/blogpost/2021-05-01-eurovision-first-listens.md

   commentary: |
     The translated lyrics for this song reveal a non-sensical string of metaphors but *it doesn't matter*.

-    I liked the pure quality of Gjon's voice last year.
+    I liked the pure quality of Gjon’s voice last year.
 I still like it now.
-It's exquisite.
-This year, he's given us a bit more of a dramatic song to show it off.
+It’s exquisite.
+This year, he’s given us a bit more of a dramatic song to show it off.

 - country: "Ukraine"
   emoji: "🇺🇦"